frederickobrien/the-whale-lines/news/god-admits-to-selling-prayer-data-to-advertisers.md

 ---

-title: God admits to selling prayer data to advertisers
+title: God admits selling prayer data to advertisers
 date: 2020-10-05T20:50:47.000Z
 description: The all powerful creator of the universe today acknowledged that it has been selling prayer data to advertisers for at least six years.
 angle: -0.5